elenalenaelena/elenalenaelena.github.io/README.md

 `theme: theme-name` OR `remote_theme: "author/theme-name"`

 The current theme is the remote theme `vsoch/docsy-jekyll`.
+Custom modifications to the remote theme include the sidebar functionality as well as ...

+### Jekyll Plugins

+...

 ### Support